Sidon/Sidon.github.io/_posts/2016-10-07-regression-week4.md

 published: true
 ---

-This is the fourth assignment or the third course (of five) [Data Analysis and Interpretation Specialization](https://www.coursera.org/specializations/data-analysis) detailed information about it can be seeing [here](https://www.coursera.org/learn/data-visualization#).
+This is the fourth assignment of the third course (of five) [Data Analysis and Interpretation Specialization](https://www.coursera.org/specializations/data-analysis) detailed information about it can be seeing [here](https://www.coursera.org/learn/data-visualization#).